ktool-dev/ktembed/README.md

 ## Features

-- 🚀 **Zero Runtime Dependencies** - Resources are embedded directly in your compiled code
+- 🚀 **Small Runtime Dependency** - Resources are embedded directly in your compiled code, using Okio for reading
 - 🔧 **Gradle Integration** - Simple plugin configuration with automatic code generation
 - 🎯 **Kotlin Multiplatform** - Works on JVM, Native, and other Kotlin targets
 - 💾 **Smart Caching** - Automatic memory and disk caching with configurable strategies